greywolf001au/termhelper/README.md

-Settings can be modified using in the following manner:
+Settings can be modified in the following manner:
     term.set(section, key, value)

-Where 'section' refers to the section key, current sections are: settings, log, alias If a section is null the default section of 'settings' will be used.
+Where 'section' refers to the section key, current sections are: settings, log, alias & locale If a section is null the default section of 'settings' will be used.
 Key refers to the settings key to change, key may be an object of key/value pairs.
 Value is the new value for the setting.